Comprehensive Pediatric Care

 Breastfeeding is a natural process, but don’t mistake natural for easy.
 New mothers encounter a variety of challenges, from a baby that doesn’t latch on or doesn’t feed frequently enough to a lack of milk.
-When breastfeeding problems develop, you can find a lactation consultant at the Comprehensive Pediatric Care clinic in Dallas and Mesquite, Texas.
+When breastfeeding problems develop, you can find a lactation consultant at the Comprehensive Pediatric Care clinic in Dallas, Sunnyvale, and Mesquite, Texas.
 Contact Dr. Meenu Jindal and her team or book an appointment online if you have a breastfeeding concern.
 Their lactation consultant will work with you to find a solution.

 Lactation consultants are professional breastfeeding specialists who teach mothers everything they need to know about breastfeeding.
 Your lactation consultant at Comprehensive Pediatric Care provides ongoing support, helps solve breastfeeding challenges, and monitors your baby’s growth and development.

 Breastfeeding provides many health benefits for your baby, beginning with the hormones and antibodies that protect your baby from illness, which is only found in your breast milk.
 Studies show that breastfed babies have a lower risk of developing:

 - Ear infections

 - Childhood leukemia